JieyuWu/ToyotaMod/Toyota-Lexus.md

 TSS2 Toyotas have a great angle sensor, as well as select 2019+ TSSP Toyotas.
 Most TSSP Toyotas have a bad angle sensor.
 This results in jerky, non-precise steering.
 The worst culprit of this is the Prius.
 This can be fixed on some models with a ZSS.

+### openpilot Replaces LDA LTA

+As noted in the [comma.ai FAQ](https://comma.ai/faq), open pilot replaces the LDA and LTA features on Toyota and Lexus vehicles when open pilot is enabled.
+LDA alerts will originate from openpilot when openpilot is enabled, even when the cruise control feature is not enabled.
+You can disable LDA warnings inside the openpilot settings.
+Sadly, if your vehicle is equiped with LDA w/SA, openpilot does not currently emulate the Steering Assist function when the cruise control is disabled.

 ## Longitudinal Control